TheRealNin/ns2-rebirth/rebirth.md

 ---
 title: Nin's NS2:Rebirth
 ---
 Welcome to Rebirth, an overhaul of NS2.
+Please send feedback using the button on the bottom of this window.

 ## Major Changes
 * Each commander may choose their teams race (Marine or Alien)